-One of the best things to do in Chicago is visit Navy Pier.
-There’s a lot going on over there.
+One of the best things to do in Chicago is to visit Navy Pier.
+A lot is going on over there.
 It’s home to an IMAX Theatre, the Chicago Children’s Museum, the Centennial Wheel, daily cruises, restaurants and so much more.
 Personally, I loved the photos you can capture of the city skyline from Navy Pier.
-You can purchase express tickets to the Centennial Wheel here and to a 40-minute sightseeing cruise around Lake Michigan from Navy Pier here.
+You can purchase express tickets to the Centennial Wheel here and a 40-minute sightseeing cruise around Lake Michigan from Navy Pier here.

 Besides capturing cool photos at The Bean, other things to do in the park include catching a show at the Jay Pritzker Pavilion and visiting Crown Fountain, which is a public art/video sculpture.
 While in the area, don’t miss Buckingham Fountain and its hourly water shows either.